JetBrains/intellij-sdk-docs/topics/products/dev_alternate_products.md

 If the [](tools_gradle_intellij_plugin.md) supports a target product directly, there will be an [`intellij.type`](tools_gradle_intellij_plugin.md#intellij-extension-type) property defined.
 Specifying the target as a product-specific [`intellij.type`](tools_gradle_intellij_plugin.md#intellij-extension-type) property has two advantages:
-* The APIs available to the plugin will be limited to only what is defined in the target product.
-  (Unless additional plugin dependencies are specified.)
+* The APIs available to the plugin will be limited to only what is defined in the target product (unless additional plugin dependencies are specified).
 * The default [](ide_development_instance.md) for running the plugin will be the target product.

-A Gradle build script snippet setting a plugin project to target PyCharm is shown below.
+A Gradle build script snippet setting a plugin project to target [PyCharm](pycharm.md) is shown below.
 The [](tools_gradle_intellij_plugin.md) will fetch the matching build of PyCharm Professional to define the APIs available, and use that build of PyCharm (and associated JetBrains Runtime) as the Development Instance.
 No additional product-specific configuration needs to be set in the Gradle build script: